The scariest movies to watch on Netflix right now

 Here is EW's list of the scariest movies you can watch on Netflix right now.

-*Titles added for spring 2021 are denoted with an asterisk.
+*Titles added for fall 2021 are denoted with an asterisk.

 Related reading: Dan Stevens descends into the occult in Netflix's Apostle: EW review